-Fairy-type Pokemon have a good reputation for being both cute and deadly, so here are the top 10 best and strongest ones that you need to take home that victory across games like Pokemon Go, Diamond & Pearl, or Sword & Shield.
+Fairy-type Pokemon have a good reputation for being both cute and deadly, so here are the best and strongest ones that you need to take home that victory across games like Pokemon Go, Diamond & Pearl, or Sword & Shield.

 They may not be as common as Water, Psychic, and Fire-types within the franchise, and they may not be as well-rounded as Normal-types, but it’s definitely worth your time seeking out a strong set of Fairy-type Pokemon as they can be a powerful asset.

-- What is the best and strongest Fairy-type Pokemon?
+- What is the best Fairy-type Pokemon?

 - The worst fairy type Pokemon